prestonharberts/fedora-40-configuration/docs/retroarch.md

   - Fullscreen Mode
     - Start in Fullscreen Mode: On
   - Bilinear Filtering: On
-- Core
-  - Manage Cores
-    - Select and delete each core with "Delete Core"
 - Saving
   - Sort Saves into Folders by Core Name: On
   - Sort Save States into Folders by Core Name: On